Fight for the Future: Don’t Break Our Phones rallies

-Broadband Privacy Billboards
+Broadband privacy billboards

 In August 2016, Fight for the Future crowdfunded "You Betrayed Us" billboards in the districts of three Republican House leaders—Representative Marsha Blackburn of Tennessee, who heads a communications subcommittee; Representative Kevin McCarthy of California, the majority leader; and Speaker Paul D. Ryan of Wisconsin-who had voted to reverse broadband privacy laws enacted by the Obama FCC.
 The billboards included information on how much money the pictured lawmaker had received from the telecomm lobby.

 Chelsea Manning

 After whistleblower Chelsea Manning was jailed for disclosing to WikiLeaks nearly 750,000 military and diplomatic documents, she was imprisoned from 2010 until 2017 when her sentence was commuted.
 FFTF laid the groundwork for her release and crowdraising $140,000 in post-prison support.
-Manning has been jailed since March 8, 2019 for her continued refusal to testify before a grand jury against Julian Assange and FFTF continues to call for her immediate release.
+When Manning was again jailed on March 8, 2019, for her continued refusal to testify before a grand jury against Julian Assange, FFTF called for her immediate release.
+She was released on March 12, 2019.

-Anti-ICE Protests
+Anti-ICE protests

 After Salesforce signed a $40 million contract with ICE and U.S. Border Patrol, through NoTechForIce.com, FFTF brought together groups like Color of Change, RAICES, and Mijente, to demand that the company cancel their contract with Border Patrol.
 A protest was held during the company's flagship Dreamforce convention in San Francisco, where more than 170,000 people were in attendance.
 Salesforce ultimately agreed to meet with a group representing frontline communities and has since hired its first Chief Ethical and Humane Use Officer.
 FFTF publicized an internal email leaked from Microsoft-owned GitHub, the world's largest software development platform, that disclosed the renewal of a $200,000 ICE contract.
 The email prompted hundreds of the company's employees to demand the company cancel the contract.
 In October 2019, the group's NoMusicForICE campaign prompted more than 1,000 independent artists to call for the boycott Amazon-backed events and partnerships over its contracts with ICE and other federal agencies.

-Facial Recognition
+Facial recognition

-FFTF's BanFacialRecognition was the first major national campaign calling for a federal ban on law enforcement use of this technology and has been endorsed by 30 major organizations.
+FFTF's BanFacialRecognition was the first major national campaign calling for a federal ban on law enforcement use of facial recognition technology; it has been endorsed by 30 major organizations.
 With the help of musicians including Rage Against the Machine's Tom Morello, Speedy Ortiz's Sadie Dupuis, Amanda Palmer, and rappers Atmosphere, the organization was able to get more than 40 of the world's largest music festivals to sign on, including SXSW, Coachella, Lollapalooza, and Bonarroo.
 Its AirlinePrivacy.com campaign called on airlines to drop facial recognition screening in partnership with U.S. border control and to book directly with companies that are not using it.
+Starting in 2023, US airlines have adopted facial recognition technology to eliminate the necessity of presenting a passport for boarding flights.